-Workshops and Exhibition at the Shipley Gallery
+Workshops at the Shipley Gallery

 The Northeast of England has several thousand years of history of migration and those who came over the centuries have made the region what it is now by contributing their labour, skills, and experience, culture, language, and art.
 We want to empower those who arrived more recently to tell the story of the many contributions they are making, through the objects they create.